 The Classic Hearse Register (CHR) was first started back in 1993 by Dave Salmon, the main aim being to collect and record as much information about pre-’80 classic hearses that still survived, both roadworthy or sitting in fields/barns and sadly banger raced.
 Finally, thanks to a group of hearse enthusiasts eager to promote classic hearses to the public and the classic car scene (both an ongoing struggle), the club rapidly grew in size, a quarterly newsletter arrived a year later and membership continued to grow.
 Many rare and unusual hearses then came to light.
 Dave himself has several hearses being restored including a 1935 Humber.

 In 1997, due to other commitments, Dave passed the club to Paul Harris who had a Princess hearse and an ambulance at the time.
 He now owns a unique Thomas Startin built Austin A/110 Westminster.

 Running a club takes a lot of time and in 2000 it passed on to Mark Josey who’d had several hearses.
 It was during this time that the club launched its original website.

-Finally, in 2003 I took over, the first female chairman and, as of 2007, the longest running one too!
-I was subsequently joined by my partner Dean Reader (we met via the club) and between us we own 10 funeral vehicles.
+Finally, in 2003 I took over, the first female in the chair and I was subsequently joined by my partner Dean Reader (we met via the club) and between us we own 15 funeral vehicles.